MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 connection if there are any errors with the underlying secure transport, such as errors in certificate validation.
 This aligns with Section 8.4 and Section 12.1 of {{HSTS}}.

+## HTTP-based protocols

+We define an "HTTP-based protocol" as one that involves connecting to an "http:" or "https:" URL.
+When implementing an HTTP-based protocol, clients that use HTTPSSVC for HTTP SHOULD also use it for this URL.
+For example, clients that support HTTPSSVC and implement {{!WebSocket=RFC6455}} SHOULD use HTTPSSVC for the `requestURL`, as defined in {{!FETCH}}.

+An HTTP-based protocol MAY define its own SVCB mapping.
+Such mappings MAY be defined to take precedence over HTTPSSVC.

 # SVCB/HTTPSSVC parameter for ECH configuration {#echconfig}